 This Video Is Perfect For Beginners

 Being together and practicing yoga brings a new light to your relation with others.
 You will get a unique connection which you are not able to feel during usual conversations.
-Get your mat, choose a partner, and start practicing a new way of Yoga.
+Get your yoga mat, choose a partner, and start practicing a new way of Yoga.

 Partner Yoga For Stretching And Toning